 Costs of living in Taipeh and Ulm are similar.
 The exchange program does not provide funding for travel or living expenses!

-Deadline is 31 January for the winter semester starting in the same year or for the summer semester the year after.
+Deadline is January 31 for the winter semester starting in the same year and June 30 for the summer semester the year after.

 Please download the application form here

 The detailed weblink to the application form is: https://www.uni-ulm.de/fileadmin/website_uni_ulm/nawi.inst.206/Open_positions/Application_Form_NTU_TO_ULM.pdf

 We kindly ask you to send your application

 to Prof. Chien-Chih Yang | e-mail: ccyang(at)ntu.edu.tw